MicroEJ/docs/Training/tutorialCreatePlatformBuildAndRunScripts.rst

 Prerequisites
 -------------

-This tutorial is a direct continuation of :ref:`tutorial_create_firmware_from_scratch` tutorial.
+This training is a direct continuation of :ref:`tutorial_create_firmware_from_scratch` training.
 It should have been completed before starting this one.

 Introduction
 ------------